 I’ll usually dropshot two bullhead minnows on a 1-ounce pencil sinker.
 One minnow is 12 to16 inches above the sinker and the other is 15 inches above that.
 I cast that thing way out.
 I mean bomber casts.
 And then I inch it back, pausing every 3 feet or so.

-Another great bait is oak leaf grubs, which are actually crane fly larvae.
+Another great bait for perch fishing is oak leaf grubs, which are actually crane fly larvae.
 If your bait shop carries them, buy them.
 You ask any old perch angler, and that’s his favorite bait.
 Of the 40 or so derbies that I’ve fished, I’d say two-thirds of them were won on oak leaf grubs.

-A: When I hook up, I note exactly where my bait was, and then I mark that spot as accurately as I possibly can.
+A: When I’m perch fishing and I hook up, I note exactly where my bait was, and then I mark that spot as accurately as I possibly can.
 The Spot Lock feature on a motor does wonders for this.
 I haven’t dropped an anchor in four years.
 And I tell you what: I don’t miss the cold, wet hands.
 The other thing I like is a GPS feature that keeps you on a straight line.
 But before I had a motor with Spot Lock, I used marker buoys, which also save you tons of time looking for where you just were.

 Q: Perch bites can be notoriously difficult to detect.
 Talk to me about that.